jxm90/woocommerce-product-edit-quicknav/README.md

 # woocommerce-product-edit-quicknav
-Plugin to make scrolling through products easier without having to go back to the product list.
+Plugin to make scrolling through product data easier, without having to go back to the product list.